Patricio Lira

-Patricio Andrés Lira Navarrete (born in Temuco, Chile) is a Chilean football manager and former football midfielder.
+Patricio Andrés Lira Navarrete (born 10 March 1979) is a Chilean football manager and former football midfielder.

 Club career

-Patricio Lira began his playing career with Deportes Temuco, having also played for Cobresal and Ñublense.
+Lira was born in Temuco, Chile.
+He began his playing career with Deportes Temuco, having also played for Cobresal and Ñublense.
 He joined Unión Temuco in 2010.

 Managerial career

-In 2012, he began his managerial career as the assistant coach of Carlos Girardengo in Deportes Temuco.
+In 2012, Lira began his managerial career as the assistant coach of Carlos Girardengo in Deportes Temuco.
 In 2019, he took the charge as the head coach of Deportes Temuco after Hugo Vilches was released.
 In 2022, he became the manager of Fernández Vial.